Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

-Bold Adventures recommends commencing the trek from Danaque, which is around 10 to 11 hour drive from Kathmandu.
+Bold Adventures recommends commencing the trek from Danaque, which is around a 10 to 11-hour drive from Kathmandu.

 It is also possible to link the Annapurna Circuit Trek with other treks in the Annapurna Conservation Area, such as the Annapurna Basecamp Trek.

 It is possible to trek the circuit all year round.
 However, passes may be closed during the winter months.
-Spring and autumn will generally have the most favourable weather for trekking.
+Spring and autumn will generally have the most favorable weather for trekking.

-The post-monsoon period of October, November, and early-December is Nepal’s peak trekking season and best time to do the Annapurna Circuit.
+The post-monsoon period of October, November, and early December is Nepal’s peak trekking season and the best time to do the Annapurna Circuit.

-While the February, March, and April, coming at the end of the dry season is also a fantastic time to go trekking.
+While February, March, and April, coming at the end of the dry season is also fantastic time to go trekking.